Your Privacy Rights

 Use of Your Information

-We use your personal information to provide legal advice and services to you, to administer our client time and billing databases and to include you in any direct marketing activities.
+We use your personal information to assess whether we can act for you (including to avoid conflicts of interest), to provide legal advice and services to you, to administer our client time and billing databases and to include you in any direct marketing activities.
 If you tell us that you no longer wish to receive information about our services, or about new developments in the law, we will not send any further material to you.

 Minden Gross LLP does not disclose your personal information to any third party to enable them to market their products and services.
 For example, we do not provide our client mailing lists to accounting firms.